10 curious pieces from South Korea that we will not meet

 </ img>

-I shot this unusual station next to the publicthe beach of Busan (luxurious, by the way, the beach - you will still see his photo in the future longride with dozens of shots from South Korea).
-These are pneumatic guns that clean sand from the feet with compressed air.
+I took this unusual station next to the publicthe beach of Busan (a luxurious beach, by the way - you will see its photos in a future longread with dozens of pictures from South Korea).
+These are pneumatic guns that clean sand from feet with compressed air.
 In practice, this is much more convenient than washing your feet with water after the beach under the tap.
-They work for free, but not around the clock, but only during the day (from 9 to 18, if I understood the Korean inscription correctly).
+They work for free, but not around the clock, but only during the day (from 9 to 18, if I correctly understood the inscription in Korean).

 </ img>